What is bullying and harassment?

 To learn more about your rights at school when facing sexual harassment or gender-based violence, check out the ACLU Women’s Rights Project handout on gender-based violence and harassment, resources for high school student survivors at knowyourix.org/high-school-resource/, and equalrights.org/legal- help/know-your-rights/sexual-harassment-at-school/.
 Also see our Know Your Rights handouts on student health rights and how to file an OCR complaint.

 RESOURCES FOR MORE INFORMATION ON BULLYING

-- ACLU of CA fact sheet on Education Code school harassment amendments
+- ACLU of CA fact sheet: Seth’s Law Education Code Provisions

 - Federal resources from the U.S. Department of Education

 - California anti-bullying laws